jonasmfernandes/one-project-per-week-js/readme.md

 # About

 This repository was created with the purpose of putting into practice what I am learning in the JavaScript language.
-I will post projects every weekday.
+I will post one project per week.

 - - -
 # Technologies